openbao/openbao-plugins/secrets/gcp/README.md

     $ make dev
     ```

-### Start Vault
+### Start OpenBao

-You will need a Vault instance running locally with a development plugin directory set up.
+You will need a OpenBao instance running locally with a development plugin directory set up.

-1. Start a local Vault server:
+1. Start a local OpenBao server:

     ```sh
-    $ vault server -dev -dev-root-token-id=root -dev-plugin-dir="$GOPATH/vault-plugins"
+    $ bao server -dev -dev-root-token-id=root -dev-plugin-dir="$GOPATH/openbao-plugins"
     ```

-### Set Up Plugin in Vault
+### Set Up Plugin in OpenBao

-Next you want Vault to use the newly built binary instead of the version bundled with Vault.
+Next you want OpenBao to use the newly built binary instead of the version bundled with OpenBao.
 You can use the scripted or manual methods depending on your preference.

 Scripted method.